Join a four-day unforgettable journey across the frozen tundra on Finnmarksvidda.

 Once back in Alta, you will meet upstairs in the yoga studio on the 4th floor of our hotel for a well deserved sauna ritual after all those hours skiing out in the cold.

-As the trip starts early on Saturday, you need to arrive in on Friday.
+As the trip starts early in the morning, you need to arrive the day before.
 Together we will gather in the evening for an information meeting hosted by our guide, before you all go to our northernmost Italian restaurant for a pizza and to get to know the people you are spending the next four days with.

 After a delicious breakfast, we put all our equipment in the car before we drive from the city center of Alta to Stilla, where the ski expedition starts.

 The first stage goes to Jotka Mountain Lodge, where Steinar and Lise will welcome us with a warm homecooked meal.
 The distance on this day can vary, anywhere between 5-20km, depending on when we start.
 This evening it might be a good idea to get a good night’s sleep as the next day we will cross Finnmarksviddas largest lake, Iesjavri.
 But before we go to bed we can calm down with a Sauna and wood fired hot tub (this is not included in the price).

 The next morning we wake up refreshed and ready for a long day.
 This will be a day with many hours of skiing and we will cover a distance of 30km in total.
 It is therefore important to have a good breakfast and that we pack a good lunch this day.